Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 “The Chechen can wait,” Gamble agreed.

 While scrambling to put distance between himself and Robin, the Chechen signaled to his man to release the dogs.
-His command was heeded.
-The growling dogs charged at the Boy Wonder.
+The man obeyed his command.
+The three growling dogs charged at the Boy Wonder.

 Robin quickly drew two Batarangs and threw them at two of the dogs.
 He struck them square on the head, knocking them both unconscious.